-A body or other semi-public entity which satisfies the formal criteria, but can only make a limited, specialised contribution to a Twinning project can be given an "ad hoc" mandate.
-When requesting registration with ad hoc status, the Member State NCP specifies the Twinning project for which the mandate refers.
+A body or other semi-public entity which satisfies the formal criteria, but can only make a limited, specialised contribution to a Twinning project can be given an 'ad hoc' mandate.
+When requesting registration with ad hoc status, the Member State NCP specifies the Twinning project to which the mandate refers.
 These bodies are not included in the public list on the Twinning webpage10.

-Public universities and research institutes fulfilling the criteria and whose specialised expertise meets the needs identified Twinning Fiches are examples of entities that could become ad hoc mandated bodies.
+Public universities and research institutes fulfilling the criteria and whose specialised expertise meets the needs identified in the Twinning Fiche are examples of entities that could become ad hoc mandated bodies.